lorainelab/bioviz/README.md

 * push the branch to your fork
 * issue a pull request from your branch to master on the team (main) repo

-**Note**: Make note of your staging site URL in your pull request.
+**Note**: Include staging site URL in your pull request to make testing and reviewing easier.

-**Note**: If you deploy as described below, your edits will appear on the staging site automatically.

 ### Setting up a staging site ###

 The directions below assume you are using CentOS, Apache Web server and AWS for hosting.

-* Launch micro EC2 image.
+* Launch "free tier" micro EC2 image.

-Log into the AWS console and launch one of the pre-configured images.
-There are many options and most are fine, but pick the smallest
-(and cheapest) option available.

 This documentation assumes you're using CentOS Linux.

 * Install software.

-Install system updates, the Apache Web server, git, boto3(AWS SDK), SSL support, and whatever editor you prefer.
-(The example below installs emacs.)
+Install system updates, the Apache Web server, git, boto3 (AWS SDK), and SSL support.

 ```
 sudo yum update -y
 sudo yum install -y git emacs httpd mod_ssl
 sudo pip install boto3
 ```

-* Make sure that an IAM role with "AmazonDynamoDBReadOnlyAccess" policy is attached to your EC2 instance
+* Attach an IAM role with "AmazonDynamoDBReadOnlyAccess" policy to your EC2 instance

-This role helps geneIdLookup.py cgi script to access dynamoDb tables.
-Contact Dr. Loraine for more information.
+The CGI script geneIdLookup.py provides a Web service used by bar.js.
+It queries a dynamoDb table.
+If you are not working on this aspect of the site, you can ignore this step.

 * Configure git.
 Make an ssh key and add it to your bitbucket user account settings.
 Tell git to use your Bitbucket user name.